LASIK SURGERY

 Please arrive at Reception at the time provided to you the day before.

-One of our skilled Ophthalmic Assistants will then begin the procedure preparation process
+One of our skilled Ophthalmic Assistants will then begin the procedure preparation process.

 Even though the procedure itself is usually quite short, the process surrounding the procedure can take some time.
 Preparation is also slightly different for each patient, therefore waiting times can vary.
 Please be patient during this process.
 We do the best we can to make the time in our practice as short and comfortable as possible.